 Affirmative Action Statement: TSJC does not unlawfully discriminate on the basis of race, color, religion, national origin, sex, age, or disability in admission or access to, or treatment, or employment in its educational programs or activities.
 Inquiries may be referred to: Affirmative Action Officer and Title IX and Section 504 Coordinator, Berg Building, TSJC, Trinidad, Colorado 81082 (719) 846-5534, or Director of Affirmative Action for the Colorado Community College System, 9101 East Lowry Boulevard, Denver, CO 80230 (303) 595-1552, or to the Office for Civil Rights, U.S. Department of Education, 1961 Stout St., Denver, CO 80294.
 Information or guidance regarding student's rights, policies, and/or procedures may be obtained from: Trinidad State Junior College Affirmative Action Officer, Lorrie Velasquez.
-Trinidad Campus, Berg Building, Room 108, Telephone: (719) 846-5534; PPCC, Centennial Campus Executive Director of Human Resource Services as its Affirmative Action Officer/Equal Opportunity Coordinator/Title IX Coordinator Carlton Brooks, 5675 South Academy Blvd, Colorado Springs, CO 80906: (719) 502-2600; ASU Tracy Rogers, Director of Human Resources, Richardson Hall Room 127, 208 Edgemont Blvd.
+Trinidad Campus, Berg Building, Room 108, Telephone: (719) 846-5534; ASU Director of Human Resources, Richardson Hall Room 127, 208 Edgemont Blvd.
 Alamosa, CO 81101, Telephone 719-587-7990.
 Any student is invited to confer with the Affirmative Action Officer.
 All conferences will be kept in strict confidence.

-Notice of Non-Discrimination

-Trinidad State prohibits and will not tolerate discrimination or harassment that violates federal, state law, or Board Policy 3-120 or Board Policy 4-120.
+Notice of Non-Discrimination: Trinidad State prohibits and will not tolerate discrimination or harassment that violates federal, state law, or Board Policy 3-120 or Board Policy 4-120.
 The College does not discriminate on the basis of gender (or gender identity), sex, race, color, age, creed, national or ethnic origin, genetic information, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation.